shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/33/solution/README.md

-# Adding Call Macro to Balances
+# Proof Of Existence Functions

 You can find the solution to the previous step here.